Devon-White/SWML-python/README.md

 You can also add instructions by creating instances of the instruction classes and adding them to the section using the **add_instruction** method.
-This is useful when you need to create complex instructions that have many parameters:
+This is useful when you need to create complex instructions that have many parameters or if you want to use the same instance declaration in multiple parts of your code:

 ```python
 send_sms_instance = SendSMS(to_number="+1XXXXXXXXXX", from_="+1XXXXXXXXXX", body="Message Body", media=["url1", "url2"],